m4ttsch/omscs-notes-notes/computer-networks/traffic-engineering.md

 With pods, switches in the data center no longer need to maintain forwarding table entries for every host, but rather only need entries for reaching other pods in the topology.

-The receiving switch at the top of each pod will have entries for all of the servers inside that pod, but they don’t need to maintain entries for MAC addresses for servers outside of their pod.
+The receiving switch at the top of each pod will have entries for all of the servers inside that pod, but they don't need to maintain entries for MAC addresses for servers outside of their pod.

 In such a data center topology, the hosts are unmodified, so they will still respond to things like ARP queries with their real MAC addresses.